ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

    Select the account where you provisioned the {{site.data.keyword.la_full_notm}} instance.

+2. List the clusters to find out in which region and resource group the cluster is available.

+    ```
+    ibmcloud ks clusters
+    ```
+    {: pre}

+3. Set the resource group and region.

+    ```
+    ibmcloud target -g RESOURCE_GROUP -r REGION
+    ```
+    {: pre}

+    Where

+    `RESOURCE_GROUP` is the name of the resource group where the cluster is available, for example, `default`.

+    `REGION` is the region where the cluster is available, for example, `us-south`.

-2. Set the cluster where you want to configure logging as the context for this session.
+4. Set the cluster where you want to configure logging as the context for this session.

    ```
    ibmcloud ks cluster config --cluster <cluster_name_or_ID>